henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 <a name="subinstr"></a>
-## Submission Instructions
+# Submission Instructions
 Your assigned repository must contain:
 * `Makefile`(s) to compile all executables with one single `make` command.
 * The source code of all parts for `WTP`:
 	* WTP Base part source code for `wSender` and `wReceiver`. (c or cpp code) All source files should be in the folder called `WTP-base`.
 Binary executables of `wSender` and `wReceiver` should be in the same directory after running `make`.
-	* WTP Optimizations part source code for `wSender` and `wReceiver` (Mandatory and Bonus part should be the same code together). (c or cpp code) All source files should be in the folder called `WTP-opt`.
+	* WTP Optimizations part source code for `wSender` and `wReceiver` (Mandatory and Bonus parts should be the same code, and the autograder will identify certain parts according to test cases). (c or cpp code) All source files should be in the folder called `WTP-opt`.
 Binary executables of `wSender` and `wReceiver` should be in the same directory after running `make`.
 * Finally create the required submission tarball named `p3.tar.gz` by running the command `tar acvf p3.tar.gz p3`, where `p3` is the name of your code directory.
 (To compressed the tarball, you can use `tar axvf p3.tar.gz`).

 Example final structure of repository: